eduvpn/documentation/SERVER_DISCOVERY.md

       ]
     }

-The key `secure_internet_home` is important for the mapping to a "Secure Internet" server.
+The key `secure_internet_home` is used to map to a "Secure Internet" server.
 When the user chooses an organization it indicates which "Secure Internet" server to authorize at.
 The value of `secure_internet_home` matches with a `base_url` in "Server List".
 The `base_url` can only point to servers with `server_type` value equal to `secure_internet`.

 The app shows: